hackoregon/transportation-backend/transDjango/README.md

 This particular setup uses a management command (e.g. `manage.py <loader_name>)` to do the uploads.
 A few notes:

-* In order to minimize merge conflicts, each loader is a separate file and loads only one geojson file.
-It's possible that this process could be abstracted a little bit though, given the right conditions.
-For instance, if we assume that we will be loading all fields from each API, a single loader could potentially serve all APIs.
 * The test was run on a mac and Ubuntu 14.04 LTS with a local DB.
 We've not tried to push to the remote DB yet.
 * Someone who knows something about geospatial databases may have some opinions on projections, database setup, etc...
 These opinions, and any others, would be most welcome.